pentago/trello-air-theme/README.md

 For people having dificulties to digest the default Trello style in year 201x.

 To use the theme, apply stylesheet from this repo in custom CSS management extension of your choice (_tested on [ControlFreak](https://chrome.google.com/webstore/detail/control-freak/jgnchehlaggacipokckdlbdemfeohdhc) for Chrome_).
+Designed for 4-column boards only.

-Contributions welcome.
+Contributions welcome, requests not.

 ### Preview: